 Have you ever been so excited about something, you momentarily lose your words?
-This may sound silly, but that’s what happened to me with this pavlova.
-Three and a half years ago when we first started Pickles & Honey, I discovered a veg-friendly diner in town that made a killer vegan lemon meringue pie.
+This may sound silly, but that’s what happened to me with this aquafaba vegan pavlova.
+Back in 2011 when I first started Pickles & Honey, I discovered a veg-friendly diner in town that made a killer vegan lemon meringue pie.
 As much as I gush over chocolate, lemon and meringue rank right up there for me too.
 I have memories of enjoying lemon meringue pie with my grandmother years ago, sitting at her big dining room table with the cream-colored lace tablecloth, and savoring bites of that fluffy, airy topping while she would tell me in detail how to make the various components from scratch, all the while warning me about eating too much sugar.

 When I decided to stop consuming animal products, I had given up on making meringue.
 That vegan lemon meringue pie at the diner made me realize, however, that maybe it was possible to recreate it at home.
 After a lot of trial and error, I finally figured out how to make mint chocolate chip meringue cookies using the boxed egg replacer.
 They were very similar to the tubs of meringue cookies I used to buy every week at Trader Joe’s back in college, but I still felt like I could do better.
-The other week I started hearing about people using chickpea brine to make meringue.
+The other week I started hearing about people using aquafaba (aka chickpea brine) to make meringue and pavlova.
 It sounded really strange and even a little unappetizing, so I dismissed it the first time.
-But then more and more people kept raving about chickpea brine and I figured I’d give it a try too.
+But then more and more people kept raving about aquafaba and I figured I’d give it a try too.
 So I poured the liquid from a can of chickpeas into my stand mixer, set it to high, and anxiously watched to see what would happen.

 With its light and crunchy meringue, rich, fluffy whipped cream, and layers of bright, juicy fruit to round out the sweetness…this dessert makes me swoon big time.
-Chickpea brine changes everything.
+Aquafaba changes everything.

 I have a little insider secret for you too.
 There’s this period at the end of the mixing process when your meringue will take on beautiful, glossy peaks.
 This will not only make you inexplicably happy, but those peaks also taste exactly like marshmallow fluff!
 I’ll leave it up to you what you do with that information.
 My vote, though, is to make yourself an old-school pb & fluff sandwich while you wait for the pavlova to bake.
 Or maybe some crazy good dark chocolate s’mores.
 It’d be hard to go wrong whatever you choose.

-- brine from one 15-ounce can of unsalted or low sodium chickpeas (I used Trader Joe's organic), chilled
+- liquid from one 15-ounce can of unsalted or low sodium chickpeas (I used Trader Joe's organic), chilled

 - 1 cup vegan fine white sugar